 Minimum Roof Slope For Standing Seam Metal Roof

-Standing seam shines with durability, low maintenance, and sleekness but demands a steeper slope for optimal performance.
+From my experience, standing seam metal roofs shine with durability, low maintenance, and sleekness but demand a steeper slope for optimal performance.

 Minimum Slope For Corrugated Metal Roof